 - c.
 Release the locking levers and align the rear of the cover with the rear edge of the circuit board. - d.
 Press down on the cover until it snaps into place.

-- e.
-Lift slightly on the locking levers and rotate them back until they stop. - Note: The illustrations in this document might differ slightly from your hardware.
+Note: The illustrations in this document might differ slightly from your hardware.

 2. Install the SMP Expansion Module into the server.